jagabandhumishra/IEEE-VSSASR-Kaldi-mini-librispeech/README.md

 ## Run

-Open run_custom.sh file in text editor and change your kalid root directory location and set stage=0, after that save it and run below command in your current terminal.
+Open run_custom.sh file in text editor and set stage=0, after that save it and run below command in your current terminal.

 ##### ./run_custom.sh